Maximum sustained wind: Variation

 Friction between the atmosphere and the Earth's surface causes a 20% reduction in the wind at the surface of the Earth.
 Surface roughness also leads to significant variation of wind speeds.
 Over land, winds maximize at hill or mountain crests, while sheltering leads to lower wind speeds in valleys and lee slopes.
 Compared to over water, maximum sustained winds over land average 8% lower.
 More especially, over a city or rough terrain, the wind gradient effect could cause a reduction of 40% to 50% of the geostrophic wind speed aloft; while over open water or ice, the reduction is between 10% and 30%.

 Relationship to tropical cyclone strength scales

-In most basins, maximum sustained winds are used to define their category.
+In most basins, maximum sustained winds are used to define the category of a tropical cyclone on each basin's tropical cyclone scale.
 In the Atlantic and northeast Pacific oceans, the Saffir–Simpson scale is used.
 This scale can be used to determine possible storm surge and damage impact on land.
-In most basins, the category of the tropical cyclone (for example, tropical depression, tropical storm, hurricane/typhoon, super typhoon, depression, deep depression, intense tropical cyclone) is determined from the cyclone's maximum sustained wind.
-Only in Australia is this quantity not used to define the tropical cyclone's category; in their basin, wind gusts are used.
+In most basins, the category of the tropical cyclone (for example, tropical depression, tropical storm, hurricane/typhoon, super typhoon, depression, deep depression, intense tropical cyclone) is determined from the cyclone's maximum sustained wind over one minute.